Reading now: Forklift leasing: costs, alternatives and clear recommendations

 TCO (3–6 years) Often optimal Higher Rarely minimal

-Assumptions: Electric forklift 2 t, 800 operating hours/year, 60 months, incl. maintenance & insurance, without accident damage.
+Assumptions: Electric forklift 2 t, 800 operating hours/year, 60 months, incl. maintenance & insurance, excluding accident damage.

-Residual value leasing involves calculating a future market value.
+Residual value leasing calculates a future market value.
 Example:

-Fixed-value leasing or conservative residual value approaches offer protection.
+Protection is offered by fixed-value leasing or conservative residual value approaches.

 • Maintenance & Inspections

-Hire purchase ultimately leads to ownership, but is usually accounted for like a purchase : capitalization, depreciation, and impact on the equity ratio.
+Hire-purchase ultimately leads to ownership but is usually accounted for like a purchase: capitalization, depreciation, impact on equity ratio.

-Used car leasing lowers the rate, but carries risks:
+Leasing used equipment lowers the rate but carries risks:

 • Battery aging in electric forklifts